RTradeLtd/temporal-api-documentation/source/includes/ipfs/_ipfs_api.md

 ## Hold Times

 Hold times are used to indicate how many months a file, or pin should be held onto by our nodes.
-Free accounts are limited to 1 month maximum pin times, while non-free accounts are limited to 2 month maximum pin times.
+Free accounts are limited to 1 month maximum pin times, while non-free accounts are limited to 2 year maximum pin times.

 ## Upload Sizes

-When uploading files, all accounts are limited to a 1GB max file size.
-When encrypting files, free accounts are limited to a maximum file size of 275MB, while non-free accounts are limited to 1GB.
+When uploading files, all accounts are limited to a 2GB max file size.
+When encrypting files, free accounts are limited to a maximum file size of 275MB, while non-free accounts are limited to 2GB.